alphagov/publisher/docs/arch/adr-011-restricting-access-to-content-by-organisation.md

 ## Consequences

 The data for this new field will need to be populated somehow.
-This will likely be done by creating a rake task to populate the field.
+For existing publications, this will likely be done by creating a rake task to populate the field.
 The actual data to be used will need to be sourced, for example, by using the existing tagging association to organisations.
+For newly-created publications, it could either be left unset, or could be set based on the user's organisation.
+That decision is left outside the scope of this ADR.